 When Alaska was purchased in 1867, there were several ways in which the United States government was attempting to assimilate Indian people into mainstream America in the Lower 48 states.
 ‘Assimilate’ meant giving up the Indian way of life and blend into the non-Indian society.

 In 1887, Congress passed the General Allotment Act, also known as the Dawes Act after its sponsor Senator Dawes from Massachusetts.
-The Act basically divided up Indian lands by allotting it to individual Indians for private ownership, and then declaring the ‘left over’ land as ‘surplus’ and selling it to non-Indians and using it for other purposes.
+The Act divided up Indian lands by allotting, not more that 160 acres to adult male tribal members, for private ownership, and then declaring the ‘left over’ land as ‘surplus’ and selling it to non-Indians.
+The General Allotment Act intentionally created a checker-board pattern of land ownership, where non-natives owned the land between and around Indian lands.
 By dividing reservations lands into privately owned parcels, Congress hoped to assimilate Indian people by forcing the deterioration of the communal life style tribes had, and imposing the value of the nuclear family and economic dependency strictly within the small household unit.
 Under this Act the Indian tribes lost some 90 million acres of land, an area the size of California.
-The Alaska Native Allotment Act of 1906 was much different from the General Allotment Act in that Alaska Natives did not have title to any lands at that point, so their land base was not divided and sold off.
-Instead it was a way that individual Alaska Natives received lands in the areas where they lived and used for subsistence.
+The General Allotment Act is now considered a terribly destructive law, as 2/3 of the already diminished Indian lands were taken and passed into non-native ownership.